KarinOldbring/bloomroom/testing.md

     * Any site user can go to My Account in the nav-bar and Register an account.
 The registration requires a unique email-address and a unique username.
 If either the email-address or the username already has been used to register an account the site user will be notified and asked to choose another.

 7. As a site user I can make purchases on the site.
     * Any site user, logged in or not, can make purchases on the site.
 If the user is logged in and has saved their shipping information they only need to enter Full Name and payment information.
-If the uer is not a registered user they will have to fill out name, shipping information and payment information.
-The user can then proceed to complete the order and purchase is made.
+If the user is not a registered user they will have to fill out name, shipping information and payment information.
+The user can then proceed to complete the order and the purchase is made.

 8. As a site user I can view my shopping bag so that I have complete overview of my purchase.
     * Any site user, logged in or not, can by clicking the shopping bag icon in the nav-bar get a full overview of their Shopping bag.
 If the Shopping bag is empty, that is stated and clicking the "Keep Shopping" back easily directs you back to the All products page.
 If there are items in the bag, the user will see the image, name, price, quantity and total cost and also has the option to change quantity and/or delete items.
 From here the user can either keep shopping or proceed to secure checkout.

 9. As a site user I can view and update my account, so that I can manage my account.
     * Any logged in registered user can view their Profile.
 By clicking My Account and choosing My Profile in the nav-bar you are directed to the Profile view.
-Here the user is greeted using their username ("Welcome Username") and their Profile information is presented.
+Here the user is greeted by their username ("Welcome Username") and their Profile information is presented.
 From here the user can update and or delete information that has previously been saved.
 A note at the bottom of the page instructs the user how to go about if they wish to entirely delete their profile.
 In the My Profile view the user also gets an overview of previous purchases.
 By clicking the Order number the user is directed to the purchase specification.

 10. As a site user I can sign up for a newsletter so that I can take part of news and offers.
     * Any site user, logged in or not, can sign up for a Newsletter subscription.
 By submitting their email address in the bottom right corner in the footer they are automatically signed up.
 After submitting an email address an alert shows up thanking the user for subscribing.